 Novelty, as defined by Antunes and Biala (2012), is “an alteration from expected likelihood of an event on the basis of both previous information and internal estimates”.
 This change can affect an animal’s behavior and state, whether by causing stress, encouraging approach or avoidance behaviors, or by leading to a rise in the stress hormone, cortisol.
 Since animals cannot communicate with humans via language we rely on these cues for information on how they perceive new objects in their environment.

 Novel object recognition tests are usually one-trial deals in nature, and have become staples of rodent memory research.
 One of its greatest strengths is its versatility: NOR tests can be adjusted to measure different facets of memory (including working memory), anxiety, novelty preference, and attention.

 There are many ways to measure novelty and responses to it, but the key ingredient in these studies is the object itself, whatever it may be.
 In the current review, Antunes and Bialia examined modifications made to the tests, as well as differences observed between animals taking the tests and other such factors.
-Our focus, however, is on their analysis on the objects used in the paradigm themselves.
+Our focus, however, is in their analysis of the objects used in the paradigm itself.

 For the task itself, there are no positive or negative reinforcers used to influence animal’s reaction to the objects; it’s purely contingent on the objects themselves.

 The bulk of NOR tests have used wooden apparatuses for their subjects to poke their noses in, but by and large, they’ve been quadrangular in nature (i.e., square- and rectangle-shaped); circular arenas have not been used as often.

 To really spice things up researchers have also included objects of different textures, colors, and sizes in addition to shapes, making the distinction between novel objects and familiar objects easier for the rodents.